takacsmark/takacsmark.github.io/_posts/2021-03-16-first-ten-things-after-creating-your-aws-account.md

 ---
 layout: post
 title: "The first 10 things to do after creating your AWS account"
-description: "Build yourself a secure account, an inventory to manage all your AWS resources, get started with cost management and budget aalerts, and set up AWS services that make your life easier. "
+description: "Build yourself a secure account, an inventory to manage all your AWS resources, get started with cost management and budget alerts, and set up AWS services that make your life easier. "
 date: 2021-03-16 07:41:00 +0100
 thumbnail: "/assets/images/post-thumbs/first-ten-things-to-do-after-creating-your-aws-account.png"
 category: Tech tip